 Subtly Enhance Your Breasts With A Completely Natural Procedure.

 Small, undefined, or asymmetrical breasts can affect the proportions of your body and make you feel self-conscious about your appearance.

 Dr. Liland creates long-lasting results with a Dallas Fat Transfer Breast Augmentation procedure that enhances and compliments patient’s natural contours.

 What Is Fat Transfer Breast Augmentation Surgery?

 Breast augmentation (mammoplasty) is a surgical procedure to enhance breast size.
 Breast augmentation surgery can include two different procedures: inserting Breast Implants or having fat transferred to the breast.
 The type of breast enhancement procedure will depend on your specific needs and desires.
+Dr. Liland specializes in Dallas Breast Procedures, including breast enhancements and so will be able to provide expert advice on which type of enhancement procedure will be most suitable for your needs.
 In both cases, the size of the implants or the quantity of fat to be transferred will depend on your desires.

 A Fat Transfer Breast Augmentation uses Liposuction to remove excess fat from other areas of the body, typically the stomach, thighs, or back and is transferred into the breasts.
 Liposuction can be performed on various areas of the body, but patients must be at least a size 10-12.
 The procedure is suitable for those who desire an increase in breast size but wish to avoid breast enhancement surgery or do not feel comfortable inserting a permanent substance, that is not from their body, into their breasts.